JGRennison/OpenTTD-patches/README.md

 * Show a company-coloured mark next to vehicles in vehicle list windows, if their owner does not match list owner (imported: by McZapkie) (added in v0.8.0)
   This has been  modified to change the mark and be controlled by a setting (on by default).

+* Vehicle lifetime profit patch [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=72844) (added in v0.10.0)
+  This has been modified to show current lifetime profit, instead of the yearly-updated value.

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)